Sexual

 AO3

-+ Halo effect: Palmer & Peterson - more attractive = more politically knowledgable
++ Halo effect: Palmer & Peterson - more attractive = more politically knowledgeable

 + Universal finding of baby face